 - Select a date and time to determine the winner.
-This is the time that Communications Enterprise calculates which message “won.”
+This is the time that Real Magnet calculates which message “won.”
 It must be after the last send time for all messages sent.
 It is a best practice to give your samples plenty of time to determine a winner.
 Typically, this is one or two business days (less time will prevent your recipients from all having a chance to see the message).

 - Lastly, you need to decide what to do when the winner is determined: